mgrimace/PiHole-Wireguard-and-Homebridge-on-Raspberry-Pi-Zero-2/README.md

 * log-in to the Homebridge admin console by going to http://host-ip:8581.
 There you can monitor, Install, and configure various plugins.
 * Add `172.18.0.1/32` to your allowed IPS in your client configs to connect to HomeBridge over wireguard (i.e., to connect remotely when out-of-home)

-# To Do

-* Note you can add a PiHole plugin to HomeBridge to control PiHole with Siri/Homekit, port?
+* You can add a PiHole plugin to HomeBridge to control your PiHole.
+Install the plugin and enter your Pi's API Token, then select SSL, use your [Raspberry Pi IP] as the host, and Port 443
-* Passing bluetooth to homebridge docker container to control bluetooth devices?

 # Updating